Online journal devoted to type design, visual culture and typography

 27.03.2014Typefaces do not exist in a vacuum: they take form and meaning because they are responses to many other typefaces that exist already, and to changing conditions of use.
 Good research skills, and a sufficient understanding of typographic history and practice, are essential. -

-July 2018A chapter from the book ‘The Two Faces of One Revolution’ Vladimir Krichevsky and Alexey Dombrovsky.
+December 2024A chapter from the book ‘The Two Faces of One Revolution’ by Vladimir Krichevsky and Alexey Dombrovsky.

 -